learn-co-curriculum/hs-ruby-binary-stretch-lab/README.md

 ### Your Challenge

-+ Create a method called 'decimal_to_binary' that converts a decimal number to its binary equivalent.
++ Create a method called `decimal_to_binary` that converts a decimal number to its binary equivalent.
 Your method should take in a decimal as an argument and output it as binary.

-+ Create a method called 'binary_to_decimal' that converts a binary number to its decimal equivalent.
++ Create a method called `binary_to_decimal` that converts a binary number to its decimal equivalent.
 Your program should take in a binary number and output it as a decimal.

 Write your code in the `binary.rb` file.
 Run `rspec` to see if your code passes the tests written for it.
 You should be able to successfully convert the following decimal numbers to binary and binary numbers to decimal: